TapwaveZodiac/novelaiUKB/docs/Image-Generation.md

 ### Mutual Dependencies

 Some tags implicitly require each other and can lead to artifacts or tags being ignored if one of them is banned through Undesired Content.
-For example, requesting `gloves` but having `hands` in Undesired Content can lead to weird generations.
-Make sure you account for these dependencies to avoid this!
+For example, requesting `gloves` needs hands to be visible, so if you want no hands in frame, do not request anything that hands would manipulate or wear, or gestures that require hands to be performed.

 ### Facial Expressions

 You'll quickly realize that facial expression tags are non-intuitive and lead to odd faces.
 This is because emotions aren't often tagged, and their vectors are surprisingly strong.
 Try putting `shy` in UC and you'll see what this leads to.
 Some like `pensive` work fine as is.

 There are various emotes that can be used as facial expressions, with fairly strong vectors: `:), :(, :3` and so on.

 Be aware that some, like :|, can break the prompt.
-Try using an emoji
-instead: 😐, or look up the tag database.
+Try using an emoji instead: 😐, or look up the tag database.
 (For instance, this would be `expressionless`)

 Having characters look in certain directions also tends to force certain poses. `looking back` has a strong tendency to partially obscure the face with the shoulder, and make the character bend over.